 Baiting for Ants has become very popular.
 First, because baits are less toxic than sprays and relatively small amounts of product are needed for the treatment.
 Second, baiting will eliminate ant colonies since the workers use it as a food source and take it back to their colony spreading the poison to all, while sprays simply kill individual workers who come in contact with the sprayed area.
 Third, baits are usually either odorless or have very little odor.

 Spend a few minutes finding areas where ants are actively foraging.
 Placing the bait in these highly trafficked areas will provide the best acceptance of the bait and ultimately kill the ants living nearby.

-There are a number of ant gel baits available, but based on our experience and feedback from commercial applicators, there has been a great degree of success with the Maxforce Carpenter Ant Gel.
+There are a number of ant gel baits available, but based on our experience and feedback, there has been a great degree of success with the Gourmet Ant Bait Gel.
 Apply the gel in small amounts to the areas with Ant activity.
 This product can be used indoors or outdoors and has no objectionable odor.
 However, the active ingredient, fipronil, is temperature sensitive and should not be placed where temperatures will exceed 100 degrees Fahrenheit.
 Also, as a sticky gel, bait will need to be selectively in places away from dirt or dust.

 As with other bait products, don't clean or otherwise disturb the areas surrounding the bait placements.

 It should also be noted it might take some time to see results.

 Ant bait stations, which are commonly called "traps", are actually small containers that hold a semi-moist bait product which is accessible through small openings in the sides of the station to allow ants in to feed.
 Bait stations offer the highest level of safety because the pesticide is well protected within the station keeping children or pets from coming in contact with it.